aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 ### Security Groups - Firewall

-EKS configures security groups (i.e., instance firewall rules) automatically.

-However, you may manually specify a security group.
+The launch template must include a security group (i.e., instance firewall rules) and the security group must be associated with the virtual private cloud (VPC) of the EKS cluster.

 The security group must permit communication with EKS control plane.
 Outbound access should be permitted for at least: HTTPS on port 443, DNS (UDP and TCP) on port 53, and your subnet's network access control list (network ACL).

-The security group must be associated with the virtual private cloud (VPC) of the EKS cluster.

 ## Fields with Undefined Behavior

-These resources referenced by these fields are controlled by EKS/Karpenter, and not the launch template.
+Resources referenced by these fields are controlled by EKS/Karpenter, and not the launch template.

 ### Instance Type